Key takeaways:

 Sensitive data can be protected by utilizing blockchain technology, which provides a decentralized method of data storage.
 This mitigation technique makes it more difficult, if not impossible, for hackers to breach data storage systems.
 Numerous storage service providers are evaluating how blockchain technology can help protect data from hackers.
 Apollo Currency Team is an excellent example of a business that has already incorporated blockchain technology into their operations (The Apollo Data Cloud).

-5. Software Provenance:
+5. Software Provenance

 Blockchain technology can be used to ensure the integrity of software downloads, thereby preventing foreign intrusion.
 As with MD5 hashes, blockchain can be used to verify activities such as firmware updates, installers, and patches in order to prevent malicious software from being installed on computers.
 The MD5 scenario compares the new software's identity to hashes available on vendor websites.
 This method is not entirely foolproof, as the provider's platform's hashes may already be compromised.